openshift/installer/Documentation/design/installconfig.md

     // Region specifies the AWS region where the cluster will be created.
     Region              string `json:"region"`

-    // KeyPairName is the name of the AWS key pair to use for SSH access to EC2
-    // instances in this cluster.
-    KeyPairName         string `json:"keyPairName"`

     // VPCID specifies the vpc to associate with the cluster.
     // If empty, new vpc will be created.
     // +optional